-Building occupants, homeowners, facility managers, and insurance companies are becoming increasingly aware of the adverse health implications of mold contamination.
+Here in the New Orleans area, Building occupants, homeowners, facility managers, and insurance companies are becoming increasingly aware of the adverse health implications of mold contamination.
 Exposure to mold can have serious health and financial impacts.
-Schedule your Greater New Orleans Mold Inspections Today!
+Book Our New Orleans Home Inspection Service

 Health Effects of Mold

 The presence of certain mold and mold spores in a building can result in adverse health effects ranging from mild to severe.
 Some molds can deteriorate the structure of a residence.
 Health effects may include, but are not limited to; asthma, allergy symptoms, watery eyes, sneezing, wheezing, difficulty breathing, blurry vision, sinus congestion, sore throat, dry cough, aches and pains, skin irritation, headaches, memory loss, and fever.
 As humans vary greatly in their chemical make-up, so does the individuals reaction to mold exposure.
 For some people a small number of spores from certain molds can cause ill effects, in others it may take many more before effects are noticed.

 According to the American Air Quality Council the following is a synopsis of an EPA statement regarding the effects of hazardous and toxic substances; the effects of hazardous materials on an individual are subject to the duration and intensity of the exposure as well as the individual’s health and personal habits.
 Whether or not symptoms develop in people exposed to fungi depends on the nature of the fungal material, the amount of exposure, and the susceptibility of exposed persons.
 Susceptibility varies with the genetic predisposition (e.g. allergic reactions do not always occur in all individuals), age, state of health, and concurrent exposures.